 If the employee still comes to work during the period of postponement, you do not have to pay them.

-Returning to work after the planned return date
+Adoption leave: returning to work after the planned return date

 If an employee wishes to return to work after the planned return date, they should give you notice of this new date of return at least eight weeks before the original planned return date.

-For example, if an employee was due to return to work at the end of their ordinary adoption leave (ie after 26 weeks) on 1 October but - while on leave - decides that they wish to take their full entitlement of 52 weeks, they must notify you of this eight weeks before 1 October, ie by 6 August.
+For example, if an employee was due to return to work at the end of their Ordinary Adoption Leave (ie after 26 weeks) on 1 October but - while on leave - decides that they wish to take their full entitlement of 52 weeks, they must notify you of this eight weeks before 1 October, ie by 6 August.

 Employees who do not wish to return to work after adoption leave